Click To Call:

 Ultimately, Missouri’s comparative negligence rule ensures that fault is fairly distributed, allowing you to recover damages even if you share some responsibility for the accident.
 However, the amount you can recover will be directly influenced by the degree of fault assigned to you.
 Therefore, working with an experienced attorney who can help you navigate this complex area of law and advocate for the best possible outcome in your case is crucial.

-To learn more about Missouri’s comparative negligence rule, schedule a consultation with our experienced St. Louis car accident lawyers today.
+To learn more about Missouri’s comparative negligence rule, schedule a consultation with an experienced St. Louis car accident lawyer from our firm today.

 What Types of Car Accidents Does Your Law Firm Handle?

-In a car accident lawsuit, you can seek compensation for various damages associated with the accident.
-These damages are generally categorized into two main groups: economic and non-economic.
+In a St. Louis auto accident lawsuit, you can seek compensation for various damages associated with the accident.
+These are generally categorized into two main groups: economic and non-economic.

 • Medical Expenses: Covers past, present, and future medical costs related to your injuries, such as hospital bills, doctor visits, medication, physical therapy, and rehabilitation.